Keio University

 Connecting Digital and Analog

 KeMCo is attempting to create an environment in digital space that connects and expands the programs introduced so far with various activities within and outside the Juku.
-The foundation for this is the Keio University Cultural Property Information Hub—a digital archive—constructed in cooperation with various departments within Keio that manage cultural properties.
+The foundation is the Keio University Cultural Property Information Hub—a digital archive—constructed in cooperation with various departments within Keio that manage cultural properties.

 This system, which is currently under development, is planned not only to link various cultural properties of the Juku but also to connect the Juku's collection with collections of domestic and international institutions by participating in international frameworks for information sharing, such as Linked Open Data and IIIF (International Image Interoperability Framework).

 By the way, the first exhibition in which KeMCo is involved as a "hub for cultural properties owned by the Juku" will open on October 26.
 In this online exhibition themed around "jinkan kosai (society)," 57 cultural properties from various Keio University collections will appear.
 Additionally, a one-week KeMCo preview event will be held online starting the same day.
-We would be grateful if you could check the latest information on the KeMCo website.
+We would appreciate it if you could check the latest information on the KeMCo website.

 3D scanning a cultural property